diegoparrilla/atarist-silly-demo/README.md

 * [Atari STE FAQS](http://alive.atari.org/alive6/ste.php) - A collection of FAQs about how to tame the Atari STe hardware.
 Another Paradox tutorial.

-* [Programming the blitter](http://s390174849.online.de/ray.tscc.de/blitter.htm) - A tutorial about how to use the blitter of the Atari ST. The tutorial is part of a larger set of tutorials about the Atari ST programming.
+* [Programming the blitter](http://s390174849.online.de/ray.tscc.de/blitter.htm) - A tutorial about how to use the blitter of the Atari STe.
+The tutorial is part of a larger set of tutorials about the Atari ST programming.

-* [4 bitplanes de l'Atari ST](https://www.fxjavadevblog.fr/atari-st-4-bitplanes/) - A French tutorial about how to use the 4 bitplanes of the Atari ST. The tutorial is written by FXJavaDevBlog.
-Probably the best tutorial about the 4 bitplanes of the Atari ST, something you need to master if you want to create a demo for the Atari ST.
+* [4 bitplanes de l'Atari ST](https://www.fxjavadevblog.fr/atari-st-4-bitplanes/) - A French tutorial about how to use the 4 bitplanes of the Atari STe.
+The tutorial is written by FXJavaDevBlog.
+Probably the best tutorial about the 4 bitplanes of the Atari ST, something you need to master if you want to create a demo for the Atari STe.

-* [Advanced raster interrupt programming](http://thethalionsource.w4f.eu/Artikel/Rasters.htm) - A tutorial about how to use the raster interrupts of the Atari ST. Written by Udo of TEX.
+* [Advanced raster interrupt programming](http://thethalionsource.w4f.eu/Artikel/Rasters.htm) - A tutorial about how to use the raster interrupts of the Atari STe.
+Written by Udo of TEX.
 Learning from the masters!

 ### Demo creation